-• Medical Needs are addressed through consultation with a contract Nurse who approves medications and performs an initial evaluation of youth.
-If your child has medical needs, please promptly advise juvenile detention staff.
+• Medical Needs are addressed through consultation with a contract Nurse who approves medications and performs an initial evaluation of Youth.
+If your child has medical needs, please promptly advise Detention Staff.

-• Physical Education - As part of the education program, the facility is fortunate to have a Physical Education teacher on-site to provide physical education services to juveniles who are detained.
-This structured activity assists with the overall mental health functioning of the juveniles and with meeting the AR Juvenile Detention Standards Code for daily large muscle movement.
+• Physical Education - As part of the education program, the facility is fortunate to have a Physical Education teacher on-site to provide physical education services to Youth who are detained.
+This structured activity assists with the overall mental health functioning of the Youth and with meeting the AR Juvenile Detention Standards Code for daily large muscle movement.

 • Nutritional Services - The facility meals and snacks are planned by the facility's Food Service Coordinator and must meet nutritional standards, as regulated by the National School Lunch Program.
-If you have questions or concerns regarding allergies, please contact the Food Service Coordinator by calling 479 444-1670 ext 223 or by emailing Marsha Parker.
+If you have questions or concerns regarding allergies, please contact the Food Service Coordinator by calling 479 444-1670 ext 4 or by emailing Judy Marion.

 • Specialized Services - Community groups, organizations, and churches, we well as individuals donate their time for specialized services such as hair care, health classes, clergy services, etc.